Introduction: Richard Dawkins – Christopher Hitchens – Sam Harris – Daniel Dennett

-CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY • AUSTIN, TEXAS • USA • Goals • 2018
+PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY • AUSTIN, TEXAS • USA • Goals • 2018

 Please note: This is the first session of a nine-week study group.
 For an overview of the entire effort.
 Also, see below.

 Also known as “The Four Horsemen of the Non-Apocalypse” these people have become world-reknown for their attacks on religious beliefs and their impatience with people who believe in God.
 All four are brilliant, highly-articulate, and entirely sure of themselves.
 Collectively, they have millions of followers.
 At one time atheists quietly went about their business and were not evangelists.
 These four, each in their own way, are evangelists for Atheism.
-Even though Hitchens is dead, his books and articles live on and remain popular.
+Even though Hitchens (and now Dennett as of 2024) are dead, their books, articles, and videos live on and remain popular.

 At different times each has been listed among the 100 Most Influential People in the World.
 All of them believe in some variation of the big bang theory.

 Wikipedia begins with Mesopotamian cosmology (as early as 16th century BCE) and comes up to the modern era.
 Within that period there is a variegation of religious cosmologies.
 And, within that scope, there is biblical cosmology.
 Though part of my heritage, it is perhaps best reflected in the Genesis 1 and John 1 stories.
 Both open with these words, “In the beginning…” Of course, these passages do not appear to jive with modern cosmology, especially the big bang theory.